 A few minutes away, there are small neighborhood restaurants that serve better food for a fraction of the tourist-menu prices.
 Venice is not unusual in this regard.
 The same story can be told in almost any city.

-Best Cheap Eats in NYC aren't all that hard to find if you've taken the time to get solid advice prior to your visit.
+Cheap eats in NYC aren't all that hard to find if you've taken the time to get solid advice before your visit.

-When you ask for advice, be certain you word the question precisely: "Where do you like to eat?"
+When you ask for advice, be sure you word the question precisely: "Where do you like to eat?"

 Notice we're not asking, "what's a great place to eat?" or "what's the most famous restaurant in town?"
 That will get you a list of the top restaurants with prices to match.

 We're not asking, "where do most of your patrons go?" because that will send you down the tourist alley.
 Find where this person likes to eat, and you're likely to get a better (and often cheaper) alternative.